h2oai/datatable/docs/api/math/isna.rst

     cols: FExpr
         Input columns.

-    return: Expr
+    return: FExpr
-        f-expression having one row, and the same names and number of columns as in `cols`.
-All the returned column stypes are `bool8`.
+        f-expression that returns `0` for valid elements and `1` otherwise.
+All the resulting columns will have `bool8` stypes and as many rows/columns as there are in `cols`.

     Examples
     --------